-Health Psychology is the science of behavior and mental processes in connection with health and morbidity.
+Health Psychology and Behavioral Medicine is the science of behavior and mental processes in connection with health and morbidity.
 It is mainly concerned with risk and health behaviors, psychological processes and psycho-social factors as well as their interrelation with physical diseases and constraints (Lippke & Renneberg, 2005).

 On the basis of health psychology, strategies can be developed which help people to improve their health and increase their happiness.
 Health promotion does not only target individuals, it also provides approaches to support institutions and environments.
 Health psychology is strongly theory oriented: Theories and models of behavior change are tested, developed and used to make interventions more effective.